aimeos/aimeos-docs/src/cronjobs/product-csv-import.md

 * A new line character within the field data doesn't need to be treated specially
 * The line ending must be a new line character (or a "\r\n" produced by Windows)

-Your CSV files can **start with a header** describing the columns so they are more readable by humans.
+Your CSV files can **start with a header** describing the columns, so they are more readable by humans.
 In this case, you need to configure the import to **skip these lines** using the [controller/jobs/product/import/csv/skip-lines](../config/controller-jobs/product-import.md#skip-lines) configuration.

 For additional tuning of the CSV import, the [controller/common/product/import/csv/max-size](../config/controller-jobs/product-import.md#max-size) setting can help you to speed up the import or to reduce the memory consumption of the importer.
 If you set the number of CSV lines processed in one chunk higher, it will save some database queries at the cost of more memory required to cache the result sets.
 Similarly, lower values will result in more database queries but also to less allocated memory, which is useful if you have a hard memory limit.